Want a life worth living? Find out how God feels about you. Take 15 minutes to stop and think – it could change your life.

 Christ died for our sins.

 Christ not only had to come into the world, but He had to die.
-The Bible says that, “without the shedding of blood, there is not forgiveness” (Hebrews 9:22).
+The Bible says that “without the shedding of blood, there is no forgiveness” (Hebrews 9:22).
 What is so amazing is that Jesus died for you and me long before we even thought much about Him or our sinful states.
 “But God demonstrates his own love for us in this: while we were still sinners, Christ died for us.”
 (Romans 5:8)